Mulefoot Hog Belly, Brussels Sprouts, Pickled Shiitakes, and Bourbon-Barrel Smoked Soy Lees

 For the Heirloom Pumpkin Mustard:

-In a 2-quart saucepan, combine mustard seeds, sugar, and vinegar, and bring to simmer over medium heat.
+In a 2-quart saucepan, combine mustard seeds, sugar, vinegar, and water and bring to simmer over medium heat.
 Reduce until almost au sec.
 Remove from heat and reserve.
 In a blender, purée pumpkin with lemon juice.
 Measuring by volume, combine equal parts pumpkin purée and mustard seed mixture.
 Season with salt and citric acid.

 For the Pork Jus: